Kino-Man1/FFF-Class-Unlucky-Antagonist/README.md

 TIMELINE:
 Year 0 A.R. - Roland's birth.

-Year 14 A.R. - Roland and his companions receive the first gifts.
+Year 14 A.R. - Roland and his companions receive the first Gifts.

 Year 22 A.R. - Roland ascends to the throne as the first emperor of a unified Northern Continent.